 {"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

-• It’s November, which means riders around the country are ditching their stirrups in an attempt to improve their seat and general riding skills.
-While riding regularly without stirrups for short periods can help improve your balance, feel and position, it is not recommended that you spend long periods without stirrups as this can result in sore muscle for you – and your horse.
+• It’s November, which means riders around the country are ditching their stirrups in an attempt to improve their seat and general riding skills in what has been coined #NoStirrupsNovember.
+While riding frequently without stirrups for short periods can help improve your balance, feel and position, it is not recommended that you spend long periods without stirrups as this can result in sore muscles for you – and your horse.

 1. Stretch first